fancn21th/0_33_Redux_Recap/README.md

 todo XII
 - Like we bring in connect method to avoid pass params down, we use withRouter for the same purpose
 - mapDispatchToProps shorthand notation
 - colocate selectors with reducer

+todo XIII
+- turn todos from array into object